Ironhack-Archive/bcn-webdev-cheatsheet/module3.md

   - define what will be "public"
   - interfaces are also types (advanced)
 - classes
-  - concept of public vs default
+  - concept of public vs private
   - properties documented before the constructor
   - class properties have types
   - class method arguments and return values have types